-The results from BRAHMS and the other RHIC experiments clearly show that studies of high energy nucleus-nucleus collisions have moved to a qualitatively new physics domain.
-The collisions are characterized by a high degree of reaction transparency leading to the formation of a near-baryon-free central region.
-From the measurement of charged particle multiplicities in this region lower limits for the energy density at $\tau_o = 1$ fm/c have been determined as 5 GeV/fm3 and 3.7 GeV/fm3, for central Au+Au reactions at $\sqrt{s{NN}} = 200 \text{ GeV} \text{ and } \sqrt{s{NN}} = 62.4 \text{ GeV},$ respectively.
-Therefore the conditions necessary for the formation of a deconfined system appear to be well fulfilled at RHIC energies.
+The results from BRAHMS and the other RHIC experiments shown that high energy nucleus-nucleus collisions are characterized by a high degree of reaction transparency leading to the formation of a near-baryon-free central region.
+The large energy density associated with this region fulfills the condition necessary for the formation of a deconfined system.
 Analysis within the statistical model of the relative abundances of K^- , K^+ , p and \bar{p} suggests equilibrium at a chemical freeze-out temperature of 170 MeV, with a noticeably strong correlation between the strange quark and baryon chemical potentials.
-The p/π ratios were measured within $0 < \eta < 3$ for Au+Au and Cu+Cu at $\sqrt{s{NN}} = 200 \text{ GeV}$ and $\sqrt{s{NN}} = 62.4$ GeV.
-The data reveal strong enhancement of baryon to meson ratios in nucleus-nucleus collisions as compared to p+p collisions.
+The p/π ratios measured in nucleusnucleus collisions reveal strong enhancement of baryons to mesons as compared to p+p collisions.
 Models that incorporate an interplay between soft and hard processes can describe the data at mid-rapidity.
-We compared R{AA} for Au+Au at $\sqrt{s{NN}}$ = 200 GeV and $\sqrt{s{NN}} = 62.4$ GeV, and for Au+Au and Cu+Cu at $\sqrt{s{NN}} = 200$ GeV.
+We compared R{AA} for different systems and energies.
 The general observed trend is that R{AA} increases with: decreasing collision energy, decreasing system size, and when going towards the more peripheral collisions.
-For Au+Au central collisions at $\sqrt{s{NN}} = 200 \text{ GeV}, R{AA}$ shows very weak dependence on rapidity (in 0 < y < 3.2 interval), both for pions and protons.
+For Au+Au central collisions at $\sqrt{s{NN}} = 200$ GeV, R{AA} shows very weak dependence on rapidity (in 0 < y < 3.2 interval), both for pions and protons.